-There are two literary societies in the College, and both are sustained with energy and spirit.
-They afford abundant opportunity for improvement in declamation and debate, and students will find in either, congenial associations.
+There are two literary societies in the College, the Pullen and the Leazar, and both are sustained with energy and spirit.
+They afford abundant opportunity for improvement in declamation and debate, and students will find in either congenial associations.

 LIBRARY.